goleastro/go-de-zoomcamp-project-2024/README.md

 - Using cycle data provided by TfL here cycling.data.tfl.gov.uk.
 - Creating a pipeline in Mage that processes the dataset and loads it GCS in Parquet format.
 - The pipeline also move the data from the data lake to BigQuery.
-- We then used DBT to transform the data in the data warehouse into a production environment where it is now prepared for the dashboard.
+- We then used DBT to transform the data and partition the data in the data warehouse into a production environment where it is now prepared for the dashboard.
 - Looker Studio was then used to present the cycle data information in a dashboard.

 # Data Pipeline